 • Never reveal your documents or IDs in videos, even in the background.

-TikTok’s default settings for underage users help ensure their safety.
+TikTok’s default settings for underage users help keep their data safe.
 For example:

 • Only users aged 18 and older can conduct transactions on TikTok shops.